-- 6.6.1 A candidate seeking admission under the Government Quota shall follow the procedures of the Common Entrance Test (CET) as notified by the Government of Karnataka from time to time. - 6.6.2 A candidate seeking admission under the Minority Quota for B.E. program shall appear for the entrance test conducted by the authorities such as KRLMPCA. - 6.6.3 A candidate seeking admission under the Management Quota shall appear for any entrance test conducted by the authorities such as CET/COMEDK/ KRLMPCA/JEE for B.E.
-Program and GATE/PGCET/KMAT etc for PG programs. - 6.6.4 A candidate seeking admission for B.Sc.
-Honors shall apply to the college directly before the last date announced by the college and seat selection will be done as per the merit list.
+- 6.6.1 A candidate seeking admission under Government Quota shall follow the procedures of Common Entrance Test (CET) as notified by Government of Karnataka from time to time. - 6.6.2 A candidate seeking admission under the Minority Quota for B.E. program shall appear for the entrance test conducted by the authorities such as KRLMPCA. - 6.6.3 A candidate seeking admission under the Management Quota shall appear for any entrance test conducted by the authorities such as CET/COMEDK/ KRLMPCA/JEE for B.E.
+Program and GATE/PGCET/KMAT etc for PG programs. - 6.6.4 A candidate seeking admission under Foreign Nationals / OCI (Overseas Citizens of India) / Children of Indian Workers Quota shall apply to the college directly before the last date announced by the college and seat selection will be done as per the merit list.